Kaned1as/MARC-FS/README.md

 Bugs & Known issues
 -------------------
 1. Temporary
-  - No multithreading at the moment
+  - No multithreading at the moment, not sure where it is needed
-  - No tests :(
+  - no cache
-  - No support for files larger than 2GB (seriously dunno what would happen)
+  - No encryption support
+  - No tests
 2. Principal (Mail.ru Cloud API limitations)
-  - No statfs support, you cannot determine how much place is left on cloud storage
+  - No support for files larger than 2GB (can be circumvented by splitting files in chunks, patches welcome)
   - No extended attr/chmod support, all files on storage are owned by you
   - No atime/ctime support, only mtime is stored
   - No `Transfer-Encoding: chunked` support for POST **requests** in cloud nginx (`chunkin on`/`proxy_request_buffering` options in `nginx`/`tengine` config), so files are read fully into memory before uploading